Embryo culture: Temperature

-While it has been hypothesized that incubating at a temperature lower than 37°C may be a more accurate recreation of the temperature in the female reproductive tract, the evidence is uncertain whether different temperatures for embryo culture have different effects on pregnancy or live birth rates.
+While it has been hypothesized that incubating at a temperature lower than 37 °C may be a more accurate recreation of the temperature in the female reproductive tract, the evidence is uncertain whether different temperatures for embryo culture have different effects on pregnancy or live birth rates.

 Risks

 Animal studies have detected epigenetic abnormalities in embryos having undergone embryo culture, indicating a need to optimize the procedures.

+Embryo culture in non-human species

+In addition to human embryo culture, the technique is employed extensively for non-human species, especially when exploring embryo development, assisted reproductive technology, and the generation of genetically modified animals.
+Mouse embryos, in particular, are frequently cultured for these specific research purposes.
+The two often used cultural media are potassium simplex optimized medium (KSOM) and human tubal fluid (HTF).
+Because KSOM uses a bicarbonate buffering mechanism, it is dependent on a CO2 incubator to maintain the right pH.
+As with KSOM, HTF is only appropriate for a CO2 incubator environment but is employed during the fertilisation process.
+Buffered by a HEPES system, M2 medium facilitates embryo handling in ambient conditions without the need for CO2 regulation.